 However, what would happen if you were pepper sprayed?

 According to the official, Mace website, which is the most commonly carried brand of pepper spray amongst our armed forces, stated that upon direct contact, your eyes would swell shut, you would begin violently coughing, and you would experience an external burning sensation.
 Effects will last up to 45 minutes to an hour.”
-Unless you were to have a pre-diagnosed respiratory illness, the effects of pepper spray would most likely not be long lasting beyond the stated forty-five minutes to an hour, according to Defense Express.
+Unless you were to have a pre-diagnosed respiratory illness, the effects of pepper spray would most likely not be long lasting beyond the stated forty-five minutes to an hour.
 So, the use of pepper spray by our armed forces in terms of how humane it is would really differ depending on your personal opinions and experiences.

 The Use of Pepper Spray: Individual Instances